-6.3 Reliability
+7.3.
+Reliability

 Reliability describes the degree of confidence in a model connector.
 Reliability depends on the rules that can be established to guide the application of a model connector.
 We distinguish between informal, semi-formal, and formal rules.
-While model connectors in the later stages of the life-cycle (e.g., compilation) are typically based on formal rules, connectors that are employed early in the process (e.g., CBSP) depend on heuristics.
+While model connectors in the later stages of the lifecycle (e.g., compilation) are typically based on formal rules, connectors that are employed early in the process (e.g., CBSP) depend on heuristics.

 For example, transforming a requirements model into an architecture model is heavily influenced by the ambiguity and imprecision of natural language and cannot be considered highly reliable.
-We have tried to mitigate that in CBSP via guided, expert-based refinements of negotiation results and guidelines for analyzing the vote spread of the experts (recall discussion of Figure 1).
+We have tried to mitigate that in CBSP via guided, expert-based refinements of negotiation results and guidelines for analyzing the vote spread of the experts (recall discussion of Fig. 1).
 The higher degree of formalization of architectural and design models typically renders a model connector between them more reliable.
 At the same time, in our particular approach to bridging architectures and designs, we faced the problem that several aspects of UML semantics remain informal.
-DRADEL [30] has tried to address this issue by placing formal constraints, specified in OCL, on UML modeling elements (recall Section 4).
+DRADEL, Medvidovic et al. (1999) has tried to address this issue by placing formal constraints, specified in OCL, on UML modeling elements (recall Section 5).

-6.4 Automation
+7.4.
+Automation